Pashtun diaspora: Minority areas within Khyber Pakhtunkhwa

+In Iran

 There were over 100,000 Pashtuns living in Iran in 1993.
 The Pashtuns there are mainly concentrated in the Afghan-Iran border, in the Khorasan Province of Iran.
 The settling of Pashtuns in Iran goes back to the 18th century during the Durrani reign.
 Timur Shah Durrani, an ethnic Pashtun, the son of Ahmad Shah Durrani and King of Afghanistan, was born in Mashhad, in the Khorasan province of Iran, which was part of the Durrani empire at that time.